pirainogi/perpendicular_investments/README.md

 * `localhost:3000/investors/[:id]` will render a specific investor with previews for image and PDF files.
 A link to download the file is also rendered.
 * `localhost:3000/investors/[:id]/edit` will render a form to edit an existing investor, and will PATCH to the database if the entered data is valid

-The application also includes DELETE functionality via a link.
+The application also includes DELETE functionality for Investors via a link.

-Investors also includes Delete functionality.
-Includes are links to aid in navigation.
+Included are links throughout to aid in navigation.

 ## Resources:
 [Active Storage Overview](https://edgeguides.rubyonrails.org/active_storage_overview.html)